irtf-nwcrg/rg-materials/ietf104-2019-03/ietf104_nwcrg_minutes.md

 Feedback from NWC RG and DTN WG, assessed comments from Lloyd Wood.
 New version spun based on this.

-Looking to move to RGLC.
+Comment (Chairs): Looking to move to RGLC.
 Chairs proposed doing this after confirmation on the list.

-No questions
+No questions.

 ## 03- "Quick status on Network Coding for Content-Centric Networking / Named Data Networking: Requirements and Challenges" (Kazuhisha Matsuzono)